- Elgar original reference

 Chapter 9: The Breadth of Integration Arising from Trade Agreements

-Peter W. B. Phillips Introduction International trade has been and likely always will be a critical factor in the economic, social and political development of nation states.
+9 The breadth of integration arising from trade agreements Peter W. B. Phillips Introduction International trade has been and likely always will be a critical factor in the economic, social and political development of nation states.
 Ultimately, trade agreements and regimes integrate markets – from the earliest times to the present day, national governments and imperial powers have sought to use trade rules to bind others to their power system in order to enhance their development.
 The process of negotiating and enforcing international agreements has changed twice in the last century.
 In the early 1900s, the role of the imperial powers diminished, and individual trading countries and speciﬁc commodity groups took the initiative to deﬁne the trade system to support their national or industrial interests (Phillips 2001).
 This accelerated after the Second World War, with the proliferation of commodity agreements, international technical agencies and national, regional and multilateral trade agreements.
 While these agreements accelerated integration in selected areas, the rate and range of integration varied widely, with some sectors highly integrated (for example manufactured goods) and others largely not (for example agriculture).
 The signing of the World Trade Organization (WTO) Agreement in 1995 reasserted a strong integrationist focus in trade matters, as members of the new organization henceforward were compelled to accept all of the wide-ranging international arrangements.
 Countries could no longer cherry-pick to comply with those arrangements that suited their own interests, while ignoring those that were less beneﬁcial.
-Now, virtually all aspects of trade (and by extension, many areas that traditionally were viewed as domestic...
+Now, virtually all aspects of trade (and by...

 You are not authenticated to view the full text of this chapter or article.